forwardemail/forwardemail.net/app/views/encrypted-email/index.md

 4. Upload it to Cloudflare R2 for storage (or your own provider if specified).

 Remember that your mailboxes are encrypted – and while we have IP restrictions and other authentication measures in place for WebSocket communication – in the event of a bad actor, you can rest assured that unless the WebSocket payload has your IMAP password, it cannot open your database.

+Only one backup is stored per mailbox at this time, but in the future we may offer point-in-time-recovery ("[PITR](https://en.wikipedia.org/wiki/Point-in-time_recovery)").

 ### Search